-The Honor and Student Conduct Codes apply to students’ behavior on campus, within the city of Lynchburg, in the surrounding counties of Amherst, Appomattox, Bedford, and Campbell, and anywhere else when participating in a College program/event or acting in the capacity of a Lynchburg College student.
+The Honor and Student Conduct Codes apply to students’ behavior on campus, within the city of Lynchburg, in the surrounding counties of Amherst, Appomattox, Bedford, and Campbell, and anywhere else when participating in a University program/event or acting in the capacity of a University of Lynchburg student.

-In addition, violations of laws committed off campus may be interpreted as having an impact on or posing a threat to the College community.
+In addition, violations of laws committed off campus may be interpreted as having an impact on or posing a threat to the University community.
 Consequently, such violations can result in on-campus disciplinary action.

-Please see the Notification of Parents Concerning Student Discipline for more information about parental notification.
+Please see Notification of Parents Concerning Student Discipline for more information about parental notification.

 Can a charge or sanction affect my eligibility to play on a team or to participate as an officer of an organization?

 A restriction of privilege impacting participation in specified activities may be issued as a sanction.
 Separate from any sanctions issued, it is possible that eligibility requirements for a particular leadership position, award, or activity preclude participation by a student who has violated University policies.
 Check with your particular organization or activity for this eligibility information.

 Contact the Office of Financial Aid for questions about your financial aid requirements.